-Two different format.
+Two different formats.
 XL or XXL?

-Then I saw the 24HD Touch for sale, second hand at Singapore.gumtree.sg with a reasonable price.
-It was worth considering.
+Then I saw the 24HD Touch for sale, second hand at Singapore.gumtree.sg at a similar price.

 We concluded that getting the 24HD was like buying a luxury Porsche that would be hard to control.

-Touch or no Touch?
+Touch or no touch?

-The shop gave me an offer.
+The IT shop I went to gave me an offer.
 The price of the 22HD Touch EXPO model for cheaper than a NEW 22HD without Touch.
-Plus, I could bring the tablet immediately (any new Cintiq in Singapore needs to be preorder, there is no stock in any shop).
+Plus, I wouldn’t need to wait for him to order a new one.
+I could bring back home the graphic tablet immediately (any new Cintiq in Singapore needs to be preorder, there is no stock in any shop).

 FIRST IMPRESSIONS AFTER UNPACKED

-e of that machine?
+I am super excited but also intimidated.
+Will I do a good usage of that machine?
 Time will tell.
 Cintiq or not Cintiq I aim to improve my skills. 🙂

 The tablet is wider than my shoulders.
 You rotate it like a truck steering.